- Protein, fiber, & healthy fat

 The key to balanced healthy eating: protein, fiber, & healthy fat

-According to WebMD, protein is needed for our bodies to stay healthy.
-Protein is found in every part of our body, from organs to tissues to muscles, bones, hair, and skin.
-It is also needed to fuel the body with energy and to carry oxygen throughout the body.
+Protein is needed for our bodies to stay healthy.
+It is found in every part of our body, from organs to tissues to muscles, bones, hair, and skin.
+It also helps fuel the body with energy and carry oxygen throughout the body.

 Protein food sources come from animals, animal products such as milk and eggs, and plants such as beans, lentils, tofu, nuts, and seeds.